-• To develop the students' knowledge of punctuation and to introduce speech marks.
+Develop the children's knowledge of punctuation and introduce speech marks.

 - Find a comic or book that uses speech bubbles.
-Ask the students what the speech bubbles are for.
-Read some of the text in the bubbles. - Draw a speech bubble on the board.
+Ask the children what the speech bubbles are for.
+Read some of the text in the bubbles. - •Draw a speech bubble on the board.
 Next to the speech bubble, draw an animal or write its name.
-Ask the students what noise the animal makes.
-Write this sound in the speech bubble. - •Ask the students to think of some more animals and the sounds that they make.
+Ask the children what noise the animal makes.
+Write this sound in the speech bubble. - Ask the children to think of some more animals and the sounds that they make.
 Write some of these sounds in speech bubbles on the board.

-- •Show the students a page of text that has speech marks in it.
-Point out the speech marks, and see if the students can say why they are there. - Point out that the first word after the opening speech marks usually has a capital letter. - Explain that the speech marks are used before and after any words that are spoken.
-The words that come out of our mouths are called speech, and it is only these words that go between the speech marks. - It may be helpful to liken the speech marks to a "66" before the speech, and a "99" after it.
-This can help the students to remember how to write the speech marks correctly. - Read aloud from the book; encourage the students to look out for the speech marks and read the spoken words themselves. - •There is a page in the Grammar 1 Big Book that will help you introduce speech marks.
+- •Show the children a page of text that has speech marks in it.
+Point out the speech marks and see if the children can say why they are there. - Point out that the first word after the opening speech marks usually has a capital letter. - Explain that the speech marks are used before and after any words that are spoken.
+The words that come out of our mouths are called speech, and it is only these words that go between the speech marks. - •It may be helpful to liken the speech marks to a '66' before the speech and a '99' after it.
+This can help the children to remember how to write the speech marks correctly. - Read aloud from the comic or book.
+Encourage the children to look out for the speech marks and read the spoken words themselves. - •There is a page in the Grammar 1 Big Book that will help you introduce speech marks.

-- The students write the noise each animal makes in the speech bubbles.
-For example, the snake would say hiss. - They write the noise again in the box underneath the animal.
-Remind the students to begin each animal noise with a capital letter.
+- •The children write inside the outlined speech marks at the top of the page. - •They write the noise each animal makes in the speech bubbles.
+For example, the snake would say, hiss.
+Then they write the noise in the box underneath the animal.
+Remind the children to begin each animal noise with a capital letter.

-• In the first two examples, the speech marks are provided in outline, and the students have to trace inside them.
-For the remaining animals the students should write the speech marks themselves in the circles provided.
+In the first two examples, the speech marks are provided in outline and the children have to trace inside them.
+For the remaining animals the children should write the speech marks themselves.

-•Write some sentences on the board.
-The students copy the sentences and add in the speech marks. •Good example sentences include:
+- Write some sentences on the board.
+The children copy the sentences and add in the speech marks. - Good example sentences include:

 Woof, woof said the dog.

 Meow said the cat.

 Roar said the lion.

-- •Look at the activity page with the students.
+- ·Look at the activity page with the children.
 Ask them what sounds each animal might make. - •Read through any sentences on the board and identify where the speech marks should go.